tenkeyless/keras_site/content/korean/docs/examples/vision/temporal_latent_bottleneck/_index.md

 )
 ```

-## Define data augmentation for the training and validation/test pipelines
+## Define data augmentation for the training and validation/test pipelines {#define-data-augmentation-for-the-training-and-validationtest-pipelines}

 We define separate pipelines for performing image augmentation on our data.
 This step is important to make the model more robust to changes, helping it generalize better.
 The preprocessing and augmentation steps we perform are as follows: